Giuseppe-Mazzapica/Gea/README.md

 $gea->write("FOO", "I am the new FOO value");
 $gea->write("BAR", "I am the new BAR value");
 ```
-When no thirg argument is given (or it is an empty array) all variables are flushed.
+When no third argument is given (or it is an empty array) all variables are flushed.

 ## Access Names of Variables